Tempestuous winds and vulnerable island nations

 Climate change presents us all with a lot of uncertainties.
-From tropical cyclones to floods – Postdoctoral Fellow Dr Andrew Magee is studying the patterns and historical data of these weather events to help better understand current and future extremes and improve forecast accuracy.
+From tropical cyclones to floods – researcher Dr Andrew Magee is studying interactions between the ocean and atmosphere and historical variability of these extreme events to help better understand past, present and future risks.

 Tropical cyclones are exceptionally erratic, in terms of where they form and how many form per season.

 “My work looks to better understand what drives the variability of extreme weather events, mainly tropical cyclones from when and where to how many form per season in the Australian and South Pacific regions.

 “I investigate how changes in the ocean and atmosphere influence the formation and movement of these cyclones,” said Andrew.

 “By better understanding how these cyclones have varied in the past and understanding the drivers that result in more or less cyclones, we are able to gain a better picture of what may happen in the future.”